 The Redevelopment Area shall be redeveloped in accordance with the standards detailed in this Redevelopment Plan.
-The Plan supersedes the use and bulk provisions of the Borough Land Use Regulations for the Redevelopment Area unless specifically referenced.
+The Plan supersedes the Borough Land Use Regulations for the Redevelopment Area unless specifically referenced.
 Other Borough regulations affecting developments that are in conflict are superseded by this Plan; however, existing engineering standards, performance standards, historic district standards, and definitions shall apply.